Hampton Court Palace

 Best time at Mon — 18:00

-This day has average visitor density.
-This slot has a higher chance of a comfortable visit: Palace is closed.
-Weather is currently not ideal: clear ☀️.
+This day is usually calmer than average.
+This slot has a higher chance of a comfortable visit: Closed.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded